flemosr/quantoxide/QUICKSTART_PROMPT.md

 3. **Implement and start synchronization FIRST, BEFORE DISCUSSING STRATEGY**, to download historical price data:
    - Implement a synchronization binary using `SyncEngine`, inside the `bin` directory
-   - Ask me to start the sync process in the background (downloads may take several minutes)
+   - Ask the user to start the sync process in the background (downloads may take several minutes)
    - Immediately move to strategy discussion while sync runs - don't wait for it to complete

 4. **While synchronization runs, discuss strategy:**
-   - Ask about my trading strategy preferences
+   - Ask about trading strategy preferences
    - Suggest simple strategies (Moving Average crossover, RSI, etc.)
    - Document the chosen strategy in the context file

-5. **Develop the Trade Operator** implementing my strategy.
+5. **Develop the Trade Operator** implementing the strategy.
 Ensure it compiles with `cargo check`.

 6. **Implement backtest binaries** (using `BacktestEngine`) inside the `bin` directory:
    - `backtest_tui`: Interactive backtest with TUI for manual testing and analysis (use the backtest TUI template from examples)